crashkonijn/AirController/README.md

 A plug 'n play unity plugin for [AirConsole](https://www.airconsole.com/) for easier development.

 An earlier version of this library was used to handle all AirConsole related things when developing our game [Basher Beatdown for AirConsole](https://www.airconsole.com/play/multiplayer-games/basher-beatdown).
-This version has been cleaned up and extended upon, to make it usefull to a much wider range of games.
+This version has been cleaned up and extended upon, to make it useful to a much wider range of games.

 ## Philosophy

-With AirConsole you have to work with two seperated systems, with Unity (or another engine) for the game itself and HTML/Javascript for the controllers.
-When working with two sperated systems that have to work together where both have the power to make decisions it can quickly become a mess.
-The state of one might not be what the other expexts anymore at any point in time.
+With AirConsole you have to work with two separate systems, with Unity (or another engine) for the game itself and HTML/Javascript for the controllers.
+When working with two separate systems that have to work together where both have the power to make decisions it can quickly become a mess.
+The state of one might not be what the other expects anymore at any point in time.

-To prevent this from hapening and to keep all logic in the same place the controller doesn't decide anything, but simply acts as a normal input device, nothing else.
-Ofcourse using a mobile phone as a controller gives the great opportunity of being able to display different screens and buttons, but what needs to be shown when is completely controlled by the Unity plugin.
+To prevent this from happening and to keep all logic in the same place the controller doesn't decide anything, but simply acts as a normal input device, nothing else.
+Of course using a mobile phone as a controller gives the great opportunity of being able to display different screens and buttons, but what needs to be shown when is completely controlled by the Unity plugin.

 ## Features

 Controller:
 * Easy HTML setup, no javascript required.
-The system will smartly manage all sending for you.
-(By using the air-btn="", air-page="" and air-joystick="" tags)
 * Out of the box support for buttons, buttons with int values and joysticks
-* Handles different screens, controlled by the Unity part
+* Handles different screens, controlled by the Unity part.
 * Handles hero users, can disable hero only buttons automatically.
 It will show the become hero screen if a non-hero pushes it.
 * Smart sending of input, to minimize player input delay.
-* HTML classes can be assigned by the Unity script, which then get put in the body tag for easy CSS adjustments.
-(Think colors, enabling/disabling of things)
+* HTML classes can be assigned by the Unity script, which then gets put in the body tag for easy CSS adjustments.
+(Think colors, enabling/disabling of things).
-* Supports vibration on button press
+* Supports vibration on button press.

 Unity:
 * Auto handles the joining of devices.
 * Auto handles the creation of player objects, which can be assigned to a device.
-* Auto reconnect a device to a player after connection loss.
+* Auto reconnects a device to a player after connection loss.
 * The state of the controller is controlled by the device class in unity and thus allows for easy adjustment from in game.
 Show a different screen when a user is gameover?
 Easy, just change one value!
-* AirController handles all the input send by the controller.
+* AirController handles all the input sent by the controller.
 All you have to do is Player.Input.GetKeyDown("jump");
-* Custom editor to keep track of what's going on
+* Custom editor to keep track of what's going on.

 ---